-Before you give in to your impulses and wipe your screen with whatever you have at hand, let us stop you right there.
-Your display is way more delicate than you think, and if you want it to last you a long time in optimal conditions, you’ll need to treat it with proper love and care.
+Before you give into your impulses and wipe your screen with whatever you have at hand, let us stop you right there.
+Your display is way more delicate than you think, and if you want it to last a long time in optimal conditions, you’ll need to treat it with proper love and care.

-The good news is that it’s more simple than you think.
+The good news is that cleaning a computer screen is more simple than you think.
 You only need a soft cloth, a tiny bit of water, and the most delicate of touches.

 Know your screen

 As you would expect, not all screens are created equal, and some are more delicate than others.
 The safest way to figure out the proper care for your screen is to search for the make and model of your device, find out if it has an LCD, LED, or some other type of display, and search for the manufacturer’s instructions on how to care for it.

 If you want to skip all that, there’s an easy way to avoid making a mistake that might not only result in irreparable damage to your screen but to your entire device.
 According to Joe Silverman, owner of New York Computer Help, a tech repair center in New York City, no matter how much money you spent on your computer or tablet, it probably has an LED or an LCD screen if you bought it within the last three years—and neither type benefits from window cleaner or highly concentrated alcohol.